Large sets of strongly cospectral vertices in Cayley graphs: Strongly cospectral vertices in Cayley graphs

 \section{Strongly cospectral vertices in Cayley graphs}

 Let $G$ be a finite group and $S$ a subset of $G$.
 We shall always assume that $S$ is closed under inversion and does not contain the identity element.
-Then the Cayley graph $\Cay(G,S)$ with vertex set $G$ and connection set $S$, is a simple graph.
+Then the Cayley graph $\Cay(G,S)$ with vertex set $G$ and connection set $S$ is a simple graph.

 By a {\it normal} Cayley graph we mean one in which the connection set is a union of conjugacy classes.
+The eigenvalues of a normal Cayley graph $\Cay(G, S)$ are given by the irreducible characters of $G$.
+For any character $\chi$ of $G$ set $\chi(S):=\sum_{s\in S}\chi(s)$.
+Then the eigenvalues are the values $\chi(S)/\chi(1)$, as $\chi$ varies over the irreducible characters of $G$, with each $\chi$ contributing $\chi(1)^2$ to the total multiplicity of the eigenvalue.

-As mentioned in the Introduction, the set of vertices in any Cayley graph that are strongly cospectral with the identity element form a subgroup, called the {\it strongly cospectral subgroup}.
+As mentioned in the Introduction, the vertices in any Cayley graph that are strongly cospectral with the identity element form a subgroup, called the {\it strongly cospectral subgroup}.
 In a normal Cayley graph, this subgroup is a central elementary abelian $2$-subgroup, by \cite[Lemma 4.1]{AG}.

 An important tool for us is the following characterization \cite[Theorem 2.4]{SS} of strong cospectrality in normal Cayley graphs.
 We shall need only the abelian case, which is well known (See \cite[16.2]{CGbook} for example.)